digiwand/digiwand/README.md

 ### Hi there 👋

 My name is Ariella Vu.
 I've been working professionally as a full-stack engineer for 6+ years.
 My focus has been on the client-side.
-Over the last 3+ years, I've been living around the world.
+Over the last 3+ years, I've worked remotely.
 - 🔭 I’m currently working on developing Next.js / ReactJS websites
 - 🌱 I recently left my job to work on personal projects and seek new remote opportunities Fall 2021
 - 👯 I’m looking to collaborate on clean code making a positive impact